KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Prerequisite

-Security investigation of ***Bsder 6024PB-XMA501*** IP Camera stated as a final project of my Bachelor's studies, which I decided to elaborate on and post it's findings here.
-The selected Besder camera is one of the cheaper ones that could be found using online reseller websites like AliExpress.
+Security investigation of Besder ***6024PB-XMA501*** IP Camera started as a final project of my Bachelor’s studies, which later evolved into this article.
+The selected Besder 6024PB-XMA501 camera is one of the cheaper IP camera models that could be found using online reseller websites.

 ![Camera](/img/Besder.jpg)

 # Analysis Methodology

-The whole security analysis of the IP camera was conducted from my custom ***Arch Linux*** operating system installation.
-Plan of my analysis is as follows:
+Security analysis of the Besder IP camera was conducted using a custom ***Arch Linux*** install.
+Plan of this security analysis is as follows:

 1. Factory reset of the camera.
 2. Initial setup of the camera.